 Charlene’s doctoral research explored ways of influencing oral-nasal balance in speech and singing in typical speakers and speakers with hypernasality.
-This work earned publication in the Journal of Voice, Folia Phoniatrica et Logopaedica, and the International Journal of Pediatric Otorhinolaryngology.
-Since completing her PhD, she has authored several chapters on singing-based voice rehabilitation featured in the Oxford Handbook of Music and the Brain and the Handbook of Neurologic Music Therapy (2nd edition).
+This work earned publication in the Journal of Voice, Folia Phoniatrica et Logopaedica, and The International Journal of Pediatric Otorhinolaryngology.
+Since completing her PhD, she has authored several chapters on singing- based voice rehabilitation featured in the Oxford Handbook of Music and the Brain, and the Handbook of Neurologic Music Therapy (2nd ed.).

 Charlene is currently a Neurologic Music Therapy® Allied Professional (NMT-AP) that specializes in voice rehabilitation, as well as an Assistant Faculty Member at The R.F.
 Unkefer Academy of Neurologic Music Therapy.
-She also teaches applied voice performance at McMaster University (Hamilton, ON), and at the University of Toronto (Toronto, ON), where she also teaches a course in clinical voice pedagogy.
+She also teaches applied voice performance at McMaster University (Hamilton, ON), and at the University of Toronto (Toronto, ON), where she also teaches a course in clinical voice pedagogy and conducts voice research.

-Charlene is incredibly enthusiastic about singing-inspired voice therapy, specifically the NMT® technique Vocal Intonation Therapy (VIT)®.
-She has always been wildly ambitious and hopes that by sharing her knowledge with the Voice Study Centre, that she can advance the impact of the VIT® technique for vulnerable populations worldwide.
+Charlene dedicated several years of her life to studying nasality in singing, so loves talking about it!
+She is also incredibly enthusiastic about singing-inspired voice therapy (Vocal Intonation Therapy, VIT®), and how our pedagogical singing knowledge can support clinical voice outcomes.
+She has always been wildly ambitious and hopes that by sharing her knowledge with the Voice Study Centre, that she can advance the impact of the VIT® technique for vulnerable populations worldwide: hypernasal, hyponasal and beyond.

 Past Short Courses